 What is an ARC?

-If you're a reader who can't wait for publication and would like to purchase an ARC – understanding you can not quote from, sell to or otherwise redistribute the book – you can purchase one at the Buy Now link above.
+If you're a reader who can't wait for the official publication on July 28, 2026 and would like to purchase a galley copy – understanding you can not quote from, sell to or otherwise redistribute the book and that there may be minor errors in both content and print – you can purchase one at the Buy Now link above or reserve your pre-order through Amazon.

 The Uprooted Inner Circle: Pre-Launch Book Promotion Club